Utility-Scale Solar O&M Thermal Inspections

 Year-over-year repeatability: Our standardized methodology enables quarterly trend analysis to track degradation progression.

 Pilot inspection on a representative section of your array.
-Assuming favorable weather conditions permit flight completion, typical report delivery is within one week, including defect analysis—no long-term commitment.
-Evaluate our technical capabilities and reporting quality before expanding coverage.
+Typical report delivery within one week, including defect analysis—no long-term commitment.

 Industry Insights: Why Thermal Inspections Matter

-According to the National Renewable Energy Laboratory (NREL), undetected defects and accelerated degradation significantly impact energy yield in regions with high dust and soiling rates like the Texas Panhandle.
-Site-specific modeling integrating Plane of Array (POA) irradiance and temperature-normalized ΔT is required to quantify exact losses.
+According to the National Renewable Energy Laboratory (NREL), undetected hotspots and defects can cause 2-5% annual yield losses in regions with high dust and soiling rates like the Texas Panhandle.
+For a typical 500 MW utility-scale site at $30/MWh, this represents $700k-$1.8M in lost annual revenue.

 Our preventive thermal scans help detect these issues per IEC 62446-3 standards before they cascade into major failures.
 West Texas conditions—including high winds (averaging 12-15 mph), intense solar radiation, and dust from agricultural operations—make regular thermal monitoring especially critical for maintaining optimal performance.